 Our Sixth Form Centre is situated in a totally refurbished building adjacent to Gateways School.
 It has been designed as a working space with different zones created for different ways of working.
 Additional facilities include a café space and a 6th Form only gym.
 Students still benefit from our small class sizes and can experience independence with all the facilities of Gateways School just around the corner!

 TAKE A VIRTUAL TOURInvolvement in a wide range of extra-curricular opportunities is offered and encouraged in Sixth Form.
-Pupils can choose from a wide range of clubs including the Combined Cadet Force (CCF), the school choir, board games club and various sports clubs.
+Students can choose from a wide range of clubs including the Combined Cadet Force (CCF), the school choir, current affairs club, board games club and various sports clubs.
 Many of these clubs help pupils to develop interests and skills which may be useful to them for their chosen career.
 Pupils are encouraged to help lead clubs and to start new ones should they wish.

 Students are offered the opportunity to attend a Toastmasters evening where following an evening meal, students partake in a variety of speech and word games in a fun and relaxed setting.